Ndymario/DashMod/README.md

 # Commands

 Since I havent found many bots with prune commands.
-We are working on adding that and Creating excellent commands use <a href="https://github.com/27saumya/dhravyapy">Dhravyapy</a>
+We are working on adding that and Creating fun commands using : <a href="https://github.com/27saumya/dhravyapy">Dhravyapy</a>